neo-hack/docs/docs/guide/mario-api.md

 ## Built in Actions

-`mario` built in some common actions.
+`mario` built in some useful actions.
 Action receive params from property `with`.

 ### Action - json-editor